 “You know it!”

 As a kid in the 1970s, I thought Joe DiMaggio was “Mr. Coffee.”
-I didn’t know anything about his legendary career with the New York Yankees.
-Based on his calm, confident presence on camera, I just assumed he was a coffee expert telling us how to make the very best cup of coffee.
+I knew nothing about his legendary career with the New York Yankees or his marriage to Marilyn Monroe.
+Based on his calm, confident presence on camera, I assumed he was a coffee expert telling us how to make the very best cup of coffee.

 I wasn’t the only person who was swayed by DiMaggio’s personable demeanor on camera.
 Mr. Coffee became one of the best-selling coffee makers of its time, thanks in large part to its association with Joltin’ Joe.